Get in touch! We are available 24/7.

 In order to stay ahead of the curve, advertisers, publishers, and agencies should consider investing in a pay-per-call platform where inbound calls are tracked and analyzed like every other digital lead.
 But before you make the leap, read through a few of the outlined questions below to familiarize yourself a bit more with exactly how pay-per-call marketing can benefit you or your business.

 What Is Pay-Per-Call Marketing?

-Pay per call marketing describes the relationship between publishers and advertisers and call-based campaigns that generate leads.
+Pay-per-call marketing describes the relationship between pay-per-call publishers and pay-per-call advertisers and call-based campaigns that generate leads.

-Pay per call campaigns, the first step in the marketing process, are set up by publishers on the web with associated phone numbers based on a certain product or service.
+Pay-per-call campaigns, the first step in the marketing process, are set up by publishers on the web with associated phone numbers based on a certain product or service.
 Once customers make a call, they are then routed to the advertiser who works towards providing said product or service, and ultimately closing the deal.
-If the lead is qualified and results in a sale, the publisher often will receive a commission based on their effort within that campaign.
+If the lead is qualified and results in a sale, the pay-per-call publisher often will receive a commission based on their effort within that campaign.